Hiring In-house vs Outsourcing Developers: What Should You Pick?

 Disadvantages of in-house development teams

-To understand the discussion between in-house vs outsourcing, here are the disadvantages of in-house teams:
+To understand the difference between in-house vs outsourcing, here are the disadvantages of in-house teams:

 - High expenses: The in-house employee hiring process requires a substantial investment.
 In addition, as a company grows, employers may need to equip each new employee’s workspace or even rent or buy a new office.